ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+f record here.
+Bensotb this mouldering canopy
+Once shone the bright and busy ere;
+Bat Start not at tbs dismal rol l.
+If Social love that eye employed,—
+If with no lawtCM fee it (teamed.
+But three*h the drw afktwdaaa beamed;
+That eye shall be forever bright,
+When son and sun are sunk in night.
+Within this hollow cavern hang
+The ready, ■ ift, and tuneful tongue.
+If falsehood’s honey it disdained.
-d when it could not praise was chained
+And when it could not praise was chained
 If hold in virtue&#x27;s cause it spoke,*
 Yet gentle concord never broke.—
 This silent tongue shall plead for thee,